HumanSignal/label-studio/docs/source/guide/get_started.md

 - Integrate Label Studio with machine learning models to supply predictions for labels (pre-labels), or perform continuous active learning.
 See [Set up machine learning with your labeling process](ml.html).

-Label Studio is also available in Enterprise and Cloud editions with additional features.
-For more information, see the [Label Studio features](label_studio_compare.html) page.

 <div class="opensource-only">